torvalds/linux/Documentation/filesystems/fscrypt.rst

 allows the filesystem to still, with a high degree of confidence, map the filename given in ->lookup() back to a particular directory entry that was previously listed by readdir().
-See struct fscrypt_nokey_name in the source for more details.
+See struct fscrypt_analkey_name in the source for more details.

-Note that the precise way that filenames are presented to userspace without the key is subject to change in the future.
+Analte that the precise way that filenames are presented to userspace without the key is subject to change in the future.
 It is only meant as a way to temporarily present valid filenames so that commands like ``rm -r`` work as expected on encrypted directories.